Packing and Covering Immersions in 4-Edge-Connected Graphs

-In view of combinatorial optimization, the covering problem is the dual of the packing problem.
+In view of combinatorial optimization, the packing problem and the covering problem can be formulated as integer programming problems.
+And the covering problem is the dual of the packing problem.
 Furthermore, it is easy to see that the packing number is at most the covering number.
 On the other hand, it is natural to ask when the covering number can be bounded by a function of the packing number from above.
-In other words, we hope that the optimal solutions of the packing problem and covering problem are bounded by a function of each other.
+In other words, we hope that the optimal solutions of the packing problem and covering problem are bounded by functions of each other.

 Formally, a set of graphs $\F$ has the {\em Erd\H{o}s-P\'{o}sa property} if for every integer $k$, there exists a number $f(k)$ such that for every graph $G$, either $G$ contains $k$ disjoint subgraphs each isomorphic to a member of $\F$, or there exists $Z \subseteq V(G)$ with $\lvert Z \rvert \leq f(k)$ such that $G-Z$ does not contain a subgraph isomorphic to a member of $\F$.
 A classical result of Erd\H{o}s and P\'{o}sa \cite{ep} states that the set of cycles has the Erd\H{o}s-P\'{o}sa property.
-This theorem was later generalized by Robertson and Seymour in terms of graph minors.
+Hence the packing number and the covering number for the set of cycles are tied together.